metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 - `required` (Boolean) Required specifies if the variable is required.Note: this applies to the variable as a whole and thus thetop-level object defined in the schema.
 If nested fields arerequired, this will be specified inside the schema.
 - `schema` (Attributes) Schema defines the schema of the variable. (see [below for nested schema](#nestedatt--spec--variables--schema))

+Optional:

+- `metadata` (Attributes) Metadata is the metadata of a variable.It can be used to add additional data for higher level tools toa ClusterClassVariable. (see [below for nested schema](#nestedatt--spec--variables--metadata))

 <a id="nestedatt--spec--variables--schema"></a>
 ### Nested Schema for `spec.variables.schema`